 Mass Intentions for special intentions or deceased individuals may be requested by stopping at the Parish Office during regular hours.
 You may request as many masses as you desire.
 However, requests for specific dates for Mass Intentions are limited to two (one weekday and one weekends) at a time.
-Additional masses will be said by retired priests.
-There is a suggested donation of $10.00 per Mass request which may be paid in cash, by check or online, after the Mass intention has been arranged at the parish office.
+Additional masses may be said by retired priests.
+There is a suggested minimum donation of $15.00 per Mass request which may be paid in cash, by check or online, after the Mass intention has been arranged at the parish office.

 Personal intentions may be written in the binder on the pedestal in the church foyer.
 These intentions will be prayed for by the congregation at each Mass.

 Votive candles are lit in prayer either in thanks giving or supplication for a special intention.
 Votive candles are never snuffed out but allowed to burn completely, at which time they will be traded out for new candles.
 A small donation of $2 per lit candle is requested to defray the cost of the candles.
 You may light a candle either before or after mass for your special intention.

 Sanctuary Candle, Ringing of the Bells, and Altar Flowers

 Donations for the vigil candle burning in the Sanctuary, ringing of the Church bells, or for flowers on the altar may be given each week in memory of a loved one or for a special intention.
 Contact the parish office for details.

 After the death of a loved one, donations can be made to the St. Elizabeth Memorial Fund.
 Prayers will be said in perpetuity each month for the deceased.
 Names of those in the Memorial Fund will be inscribed on a plaque in the foyer of the Church.

 Baptisms are held every other month following a mandatory baptism class.
 For more information, click here.
 Suggested donation for baptism is $100.00 per child.
 This helps to defray the life long record keeping that will be maintained by the Parish.

 Weddings at St. Elizabeth are a joyous event.
 Please contact the pastor at least 6 months prior to your wedding to verify availability of the Church and begin the Pre-Cana process.